Govt Taking Steps To Promote Tourism: Zulfi Bukhari - UrduPoint

 Govt Taking Steps To Promote Tourism: Zulfi Bukhari

+Special Assistant to the Prime Minister for Overseas Pakistanis Zulfi Bukhari has said the government was taking steps to promote tourism and international companies were also ready to invest in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Mar, 2020 ) :Special Assistant to the Prime Minister for Overseas Pakistanis Zulfi Bukhari Thursday said the government was taking steps to promote tourism and international companies were also ready to invest in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Mar, 2020 ) :Special Assistant to the Prime Minister for Overseas Pakistanis Zulfi Bukhari has said the government was taking steps to promote tourism and international companies were also ready to invest in the country.

 Talking to a private tv channel, he said Prime Minister Imran Khan had focused on the tourism industry as he had passion for promoting it.